June-Skeeter/GEOB270_Lab3_2021S1/index.md

 ## Download the Lab Data

-Now download [the lab data]() and extract the lab3_Data.zip file to your newly created Lab3_Project folder.
+Now download [the lab materials](https://github.com/June-Skeeter/GEOB270_Lab3_2021S1/tree/master/Lab3_Materials).
+Extract the lab3_Data.zip file to your newly created Lab3_Project folder.
+You will read parts of the two .pdf files for the Framing the problem section.